 What does the text say?

 Level Two-- In this level, we begin to make connections.
-This is the level of thinking in which we tap into our prior knowledge.
+This is the level of reading in which we tap into our prior knowledge.
 Every single thing that we encounter in life gets processed through our life experiences-- what we have read, what we have seen, what we have heard, what we have smelled, and so on.
 This is how we make sense of our world.
 The process of trying to comprehend a text is no different.
 We begin to make connections on the following levels: text to self, text to world, text to text.
 Tapping into prior knowledge is one of the prerequisites of every single lesson plan; however, while utilizing prior knowledge can help with comprehension, it can also be the cause for misinterpretation.
-One of the advertisements I use with my students is a car advertisement, and it shows a picture of a particular brand of car on a roller coaster.
+One of the advertisements I use with my students that comes from Michael Degen is a car advertisement, and it shows a picture of a particular brand of car on a roller coaster.
 Now, we know that the point of the advertisement is to sell the car.
 But what if I have had a negative personal experience with roller coasters?
 What if I HATE roller coasters?
 What if I stop here in level two of my thinking, and I associate that roller coaster with being terrified, and therefore interpret the advertisement to say that we should NOT buy the car because the car is terrifying?
 What then?
-This is a very obvious case of misinterpretation, which is the very reason why I introduce the Three Levels of Thinking with this particular advertisement.
+This is a very obvious case of misinterpretation, which is the very reason why I introduce the Three Levels of Reading with this particular advertisement.
 It shows students that with a work of art there is an intended meaning behind it and that we can misinterpret it.
 But it also shows them that we can't stop at level two, and we can't only do level two.
-We need all Three Levels of Thinking in order to arrive at a correct interpretation, or a valid interpretation, of a work of art.
+We need all Three Levels of Reading in order to arrive at a correct interpretation, or a valid interpretation, of a work of art.

 I always reiterate with my students that when you have a more complex piece of art such as a Shakespearean play, there are many ways in which to interpret those plays correctly; however, one can be wrong.
 This is when I typically give them the classic Romeo and Juliet example.
 One could argue that Shakespeare's Play is about how love conquers all, but one could also argue that Shakespeare's play is about how love destroys.
 Both thematic claims are equally supportable given the literary elements present in Romeo and Juliet.
 However, one would have a difficult time supporting the thematic claim that people on earth exist for the sake of alien exploration.
 This, of course, is a completely ludicrous and ridiculous interpretation of Romeo and Juliet.
 If someone were to arrive at this interpretation of the play based on the fact that they saw an alien cartoon show called “Romeo and Juliet,” then this would be a misinterpretation caused by isolating level two thinking.
 Had this particular reader gone through levels one and three in addition to level two, then the reader would have quickly realized in level one when making observations that there are no aliens in Shakespeare's play.
 Therefore, the reader would have been able to marry levels one and two together in order to dismiss the notion that Shakespeare's play is indeed about alien invasion or exploration.
 Now, this makes it sound like level two is a waste of time because it can lead to misinterpretation.
 But that would be wrong because level two can be a great tool in helping us to brainstorm possible abstract topics that might become thematic claims, or thematic interpretations, of a text.
-The goal with level two is to get to the abstract level, to the thematic level, because the entire point of moving through the Three Levels of Thinking as a reading strategy is to derive meaning from a text and to interpret the text-- in essence, to uncover the theme of the text.
+The goal with level two is to get to the abstract level, to the thematic level, because the entire point of moving through the Three Levels of Reading as a reading strategy is to derive meaning from a text and to interpret the text-- in essence, to uncover the theme of the text.

 The key questions that students need to consider in level two are: